Help! My Dog Just Growled at my Kid

 You can start by teaching the PAT PET PAUSE method - which is simple and allows the DOG to choose whether or not they're into having some attention...
 AND when they've had enough.

-And our kids and dogs deserve to all be safe and LOVE living together.
+And our kids and dogs deserve to be both safe - and LOVE living together.

 Justine.